thetardigrades/SolanaGameServer/card_gaming.md

 Fun software development lifecycle (SDLC) ideas:
 * Editor is terminal or schema-based rather than web UI - better ergo & easier
 * Tokenomics modeling & projection as a service
+* Web-game fixture for manually testing contracts and game mechanics in a visual way.
+* Having an easy system for upgrading contracts would be awesome
+* Publishing code release artifact to GitHub of deployed program versions and providing options for 'fail over'
+* https://myactivity.google.com/u/1/myactivity?pli=1 - for the Tardigrades metaverse?

 Ideal features:
 * Minimum data & contained within Solana's tiny compute limits